What is the Pediatric Device Consortia Grant Program?

 How can I learn more about the PDC Grant Program?

 Applications for the 2013 Grant Cycle awards were due on June 1, 2013.

 The RFA provides an in-depth explanation of the program, characteristics of a pediatric device consortium, and a description of how applications to this program were evaluated.

 The FDA definition of “pediatric”, for purposes of device development, encompasses devices used for patients who are 21 years of age or younger at the time of diagnosis or treatment.

 The FDA’s Center for Devices and Radiologic Health, defines “pediatric use” as any use of a medical device in a pediatric population in which there is a primary pediatric indication OR a more general indication where considerable pediatric application is anticipated.

 How much money is available for PDC Grant Program Grants?

 In 2013, the FDA's Office of Orphan Products Development awarded a total of $3.6 million to seven consortia, (supporting a total of nine consortia).
 During 2014, FDA awarded 3.3 million dollars to support eight consortia; and in 2015, FDA awarded 3.535 million dollars to again support eight consortia.

-Most of the curent recipients are in the course of receiving five years of support.
-The actual amount of funding awarded to these groups in the upcoming years will depend on annual Congressional appropiations.
+Most of the current recipients are in the course of receiving five years of support.
+The actual amount of funding awarded to these groups in the upcoming years will depend on annual Congressional appropriations.